YogeshT22/end-to-end-ci-cd-jenkins-docker/README.md

 This repository contains the Infrastructure as Code for a complete, local DevOps ecosystem built with Docker.
 It showcases a full software lifecycle, from infrastructure provisioning with **Terraform**, to CI/CD with **Gitea** and **Jenkins**, to container orchestration with **Kubernetes (K3s)**.

 This platform is designed to automatically build, test, secure, and deploy a containerized application to Kubernetes.
-The entire system demonstrates a real-world, end-to-end DevOps workflow, including automated webhook triggers, artifact management, observability with **Prometheus & Grafana**, and DevSecOps with **Trivy**.
+The entire system demonstrates a real-world, end-to-end DevOps workflow, including automated webhook triggers, artifact management, observability with **Prometheus & Grafana**.

 **Companion Application Repository:** [https://github.com/YogeshT22/sample-flask-app](https://github.com/YogeshT22/sample-flask-app)